matheusroleal/docker-library/android_build/README.md

 - Gradle
 - Android SDK Manager
 - Fastlane
-- Ruby and RVM
+- Ruby
-- NodeJS
-- Yarn
+- NodeJS and Yarn (For projects that also contains React Native parts)

 ## What is Gradle?